ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - [Microsoft PowerToys](https://github.com/microsoft/PowerToys) team for creating the extensible PowerToys Run platform
 - All contributors who have helped improve this plugin
 - Icons and visual elements from various open-source projects

+## 🛠️ Implementation Details

+The QuickNotes plugin is built around a robust and well-structured implementation in the `Main.cs` file, which serves as the heart of the plugin.
+Here's what makes it special:

+### 🏗️ Architecture

+- **Modular Design**: The code follows a clean, modular approach with well-defined responsibilities
+- **NoteEntry Structure**: Uses a dedicated class to handle note metadata (timestamps, pinning status, etc.)
+- **Command Pattern**: Implements a command-based architecture for all operations

+### 🔑 Key Components

+- **Command Processing**: Centralized command handling via the `GetCommandResults` method
+- **Text Formatting**: Rich text formatting with support for bold, italic, highlighting, and tags
+- **Context Menu**: Comprehensive right-click options for each note
+- **File I/O**: Robust file operations with proper error handling
+- **Theme Support**: Adapts to PowerToys light/dark themes automatically

+### 🧩 Notable Features

+- **Timestamp Management**: Automatically adds timestamps to notes and provides options to display or hide them
+- **Tag Detection**: Identifies and formats #tags with customizable styling (bold or italic)
+- **URL Detection**: Uses regex to find and make URLs clickable in notes
+- **Undo Functionality**: Tracks deleted notes to enable undo operations
+- **Sort Capabilities**: Implements flexible sorting by date or alphabetically
+- **Autocomplete**: Provides intelligent command suggestions as you type

+The implementation prioritizes user experience with features like:
+- Clean content copying (stripping timestamps and tags)
+- Intelligent display of pinned vs. regular notes
+- Comprehensive error handling
+- Helpful tooltips and notifications
+- Flexible search capabilities

+This robust architecture makes QuickNotes not just a simple note-taking plugin, but a powerful productivity tool that seamlessly integrates with PowerToys Run.

 ---